EdDataScienceEES/tutorial-Zhizhou-Cao/index.md

 | 0   |  24 |  10 |
 | 1   |   3 |   8 |

 From confusion matrix and `[1] "Accuracy: 71.11 %"` meaning that only part of the predictions were correct.
+Only 24 non-versicolors and 8 versicolors got correctly recognised.
 While the model performs well for identifying non-versicolor flowers, the number of correctly predicted "versicolor" flowers could be improved.
 You might consider adjusting the threshold for classification or tuning the model's parameters.

 <a name="section2-2"></a>